xen-troops/zephyr/boards/arm/rz_g3s/doc/icu/interrupts.rst

 * GPIO P0_3 pin is configured as IRQ1 and routed to the USER_SW3 button (GPIO7).
 IRQ is tested by pressing button.

-.. warning:: !!Caution!!
+.. warning:: !!Do with Caution!!

-* NMI pin connected to PCIE_WAKE# signal which is routed to the B11 pin of the PCIE_SLOT connector.
+    NMI pin connected to PCIE_WAKE# signal which is routed to the B11 pin of the PCIE_SLOT connector.
     NMI pin IRQ can be tested by grounding B11 pin of the PCIE_SLOT connector.
+    Caution: pin B10 is power line don't touch it.

 The **irq_keys** DT overlay (samples/drivers/irq_keys/boards/rz_g3s.overlay) for RZ/G3S SMARC Evaluation Board Kit, which shows example DT configuration is below: